 Other Income (Loss), Net.
-We had other income, net of \$6,000 in the year ended December 31, 2015, compared to other loss, net of \$38,000 in the year ended December 31, 2014, primarily as a result of sale and disposal of fixed assets.
+We had other income, net of \$6,000 in the year ended December 31, 2015, compared to other income of \$38,000 in the year ended December 31, 2014, primarily as a result of sale and disposal of fixed assets.

-Income Tax (Expense) Benefit.
-During the year ended December 31, 2015 we recorded a tax expense of \$1.6 million in 2014.
-In 2014 we reduced certain of our deferred tax assets due to changes in the market conditions affecting the PCB markets and increased uncertainty about our ability to utilize these tax assets in the foreseeable future.
+Income Tax Expense.
+During the year ended December 31, 2015 we recorded a tax expense of \$218,000 compared to a tax expense of \$1.6 million in 2014.
+In 2014, we reduced certain of our deferred tax assets due to changes in the market conditions affecting the PCB markets and increased uncertainty about our ability to utilize these tax assets in the foreseeable future.
 Such uncertainty results from a reduced demand for our products, a change in the PCB buying patterns of our domestic military customers, which shifted some PCB acquisitions overseas, increased competition coupled with reduced prices in the local market, on-going manufacturing challenges, and possible devaluation of the U.S. dollar against the NIS, all of which may adversely affect our future profitability.
 Other tax expenses in 2015 were attributable to our subsidiaries in the United States and Germany.
-The amount of the deferred tax assets considered realizable could be further reduced in the near term if estimates of future taxable income during the carryforward period are reduced.
-For the years ended December 31, 2015 and 2014, we did not record a deferred tax asset and related tax benefit with respect to the net operating losses of Kubatronik due to uncertainty about its ability to utilize such losses in the foreseeable future.
+For the years ended December 31, 2015 and 2014, we did not record a deferred tax asset and related tax benefit with respect to the net operating losses of Kubatronik due to uncertainty about utilize such losses in the foreseeable future.

-Non-controlling interest.
-Non-controlling interest of \$17,000 reflects the other shareholder's proportionate share in Kubatronik's net loss for the year ended December 31, 2015, as compared to Non-controlling interest of \$190,000 in Kubatronik's net loss for the year ended December 31, 2014.
+Net Loss Attributable to Non-Controlling Interest.
+Net loss attributable to non-controlling interest of \$17,000 reflects the other shareholder's proportionate share in Kubatronik's net loss for the year ended December 31, 2015, as compared to such shareholder's \$190,000 share in Kubatronik's net loss for the year ended December 31, 2014.